What is a hamster?

-They also eat fruit and vegetables in moderation, along with other foods like mealworms and waxworms.
+They also eat fresh vegetables, herbs and small amounts of fruit in moderation, along with proteins like mealworms, freeze dried chicken, waxworms and crickets.

-Hamsters require fresh, clean water everyday.
-It's best to provide this in a water bottle with a metal tube.
+Hamsters require fresh, clean water everyday in both a bottle and bowl.

-IMPORTANT: Your hamster's bottle needs to be cleaned regularly to avoid build up of any mold or limescale that could harm your hamster.
+IMPORTANT: Your hamster's bottle/bowl needs to be cleaned regularly to avoid build up of any mould or limescale that could harm your hamster.

 There are lots of treats advertised as suitable for hamsters but they can be loaded with sugar so should be fed sparingly.
 Other treat your hamster might enjoy are Whimzees, millet spray, small pieces of cheese and unsalted and unroasted peanuts, but again these shouldn't be given too often.

-Make sure to thoroughly research what treats are suitable for your hamster's breed and, if you're not sure, consult a vet before introducing any new foods or treats to your hamster's diet.
+Make sure to thoroughly research what treats are suitable for your hamster's species and, if you're not sure, consult Happy Hamsters UK, or a similar rescue before introducing any new foods or treats to your hamster's diet.

-The minimum recommended cage size for a hamster is 80 x 50cm.
+The minimum recommended enclosure size for a hamster is 100 x 50cm.

 Hamsters must be kept indoors - they are very sensitive to temperature.

-Hamsters are very solitary animals and most breeds need to be kept alone.
+Hamsters are very solitary animals and all species must be kept alone.

-Hamsters need a wide but not too tall (to prevent injuries from falling) space to live in.
-This might be a plastic and wire cage, but it could also be a glass or plastic enclosure with holes/gaps for plenty of air.
+Hamsters need large, unbroken floor space.
+This might be a plastic and wire cage, but it could also be a glass or plastic enclosure with a well ventilated lid.
 Whatever type of accommodation you choose, make sure that your hamster can't escape!

-Examples of cages that are the perfect size and layout are the Savic Plaza or Barney, both of which are available online.
+Examples of enclosures that are the perfect size and layout are the Savic Plaza or Pawhut, both of which are available online.